modesty/pdf2json/readme.md

         function loadPDF(pdfFilePath);
 ````
 If failed, event "pdfParser_dataError" will be raised with error object: {"parserError": errObj};
-If success, event "pdfParser_dataReady" will be raised with output data object: {"formImage": parseOutput}, which can be saved as json file (in command line) or serialized to json when running in web service.
+If success, event "pdfParser_dataReady" will be raised with output data object: {"formImage": parseOutput}, which can be saved as json file (in command line) or serialized to json when running in web service. __note__: "formImage" is removed from v1.3.0, see breaking changes for details.

 * Get all textual content from "pdfParser_dataReady" event handler:
 ````javascript